martinabrle/tiny-java/README.md

                                      appServicePort=443 \
                                      clientIPAddress={YOUR_IP_FOR_FIREWALL_EXCEPTION}
 ```
-* Validate that an App Service, App Service Plan, Key Vault and a Postgresql flexible server has been created
+* Validate that an App Service, App Service Plan, Key Vault and a Postgresql flexible server has been created.
 * Connect to the newly created server using ```psql "host={PGSQL_SERVER_NAME}.postgres.database.azure.com port=5432 dbname=tododb user={your_admin_name} password={your_admin_password} sslmode=require"```
 * Create database schema
   ```